Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/FlxAnimate Functions.md

 Loads a <ins>new Texture Atlas sprite map</ins> on an existing FlxAnimate sprite.

 > [!TIP]
-> Both `spriteJson` and `animationJson` parameters, it's recommended to leave this `nil` if you are gonna use `folderOrImg` since `folderOrImg` already searches for the spritemap and Animation jsons, unless the json is in like a different path or something maybe.
+> _Both `spriteJson` and `animationJson` parameters, it's recommended to leave this `nil` if you are gonna use `folderOrImg` since it already searches for the spritemap and animation jsons, unless the json is in like a different path or something maybe._

 > [!NOTE]
-> _Both `spriteJson` and `animationJson` parameters needs the full path alongside the `.json`; Example: `mods/images/spritemap1.json`._
+> _Both `spriteJson` and `animationJson` parameters starts outside the `mods` folder, meaning it needs the full path.
+It also needs the json file; Example: `mods/images/spritemap1.json`._

 - `tag` - The existing tag name of the sprite to use.
 - `folderOrImg` - The folder path or image path to load the spritemap and Animation jsons and png from.